 GEO satellites are geostationary, meaning they orbit at the same speed as the Earth's rotations.
 This results in them staying in the same spot above Earth all the time.
 However, to achieve such an orbital path, they must be placed at an altitude of around 35,786 km (22,236 mi).
 Since they keep a relative position to the Earth’s surface, they can simply transfer down their data as they capture it since they don’t move out of range of the reception dish.
 Yet this remoteness also implies that these EO satellites cannot take photos with sharp details - cities are usually seen as big areas - since their spatial resolution is limited.
 Thus, GEO satellites are mostly used for weather observation and are typically thought of as having very low spatial resolution.

 Here is an example of GEO satellite data:

-How long between satellite data capture and data delivery
+How long between satellite data capture and data delivery?

-How long does it take to process satellite data
+How long does it take to process satellite data?

-Finally, the ARD is stored online and made available.
+As a final step, the ARD is stored online and made available.
 When developers use automated distribution platforms, like EarthCache, this step only takes a few minutes.
-You can even set webhooks to retrieve the data automatically.

 Our recent advances in automating the capture and distribution of EO data, including in-flight preprocessing, cloud storage, and automated ordering of archive and future satellite data, will mean the time between scene capture and high resolution data transfer to the customer will soon drop from days to minutes.
 If you want to automate your access to low, medium, and high resolution satellite data, contact us to request access.
 If you prefer only to use open (free) data, we recommend the following sources of free satellite data.